Jamesyjpark/Jamesyjpark.github.io/index.md

 ### Centers for Disease Control and Prevention

+The Chronic Viral Diseases Branch (CVDB) has tested for HPV genotypes in over 80,000 specimens to measure the impact of vaccination in US surveillance studies.
+For reliable monitoring of trends, quality assurance of the assays is vital.
+CVDB uses multiple processes and controls to assure the performance of qualitative assays for detection of over 30 HPV genotypes.

+Assay results are reviewed quarterly in summary reports before data is submitted to partners.
+The quality assurance process has led to valuable insights and interventions.

+---

 [Data Management and Policy Implementation](https://www.slideshare.net/slideshow/embed_code/key/ozCQtel50xfXnC)

+As a data fellow, I contributed to consolidatiing assay results of different studies from multiple Microsoft Access databases into one centralized SQL database.

 ---
 [R Package Development to Automate HPV Assay Result Summary](https://www.slideshare.net/slideshow/embed_code/key/oTZDKt4KIkiE1a)

+I developed an R-package that automates the quarterly report generation process that was previously done using excel sheets.
+The R pacakge generates a quarterly report more reliably and about 818 times faster.

 ---